Time in Tolkien's fiction: Visiting the past

 The scholar of literature David M. Miller comments that in the narrative, "time spurts and lags with discernible rhythm.
 Rivendell and Lothlórien are timeouts in both movement and calendar."
 These, he writes, at least fit into the flow of the narrative: on a journey, there are moments of activity and moments of rest.
-Unlike them is the "genuine digression" with Tom Bombadil, which does not move the story on all.
+Unlike them is the "genuine digression" with Tom Bombadil, which does not move the story at all.
 Miller suggests that one hint to the purpose of the Bombadil episode is in the names: the "Old Forest, Old Man Willow, Tom as Eldest" (his emphasis) all stand outside time, "left over from the First Age".
 He writes that at the point where the Hobbits venture into the Old Forest, "it is as though they had broken through a crust in time."
-Miller likens this to a team of archaeologists digging patiently though stratified deposits, back through time: "they dip into the First age of Middle-earth.
+Miller likens this to a team of archaeologists digging patiently through stratified deposits, back through time: "they dip into the First age of Middle-earth.
 There they discover a remnant of that first age when trees ruled."
-Tom and Goldberry are in his opinion "anachronisms, left over from the first age.".
+Tom and Goldberry are in his opinion "anachronisms, left over from the first age."
 They matter to the story as part of a journey through time, not space: in Miller's words, "Their structural importance is temporal, not geographical."
 Thus, "The Old Forest is not merely left over from the first age; it is the first age."
 Evil, too, can affect both the present and the past; if Sauron conquers, the light will not only be put out across the whole of Middle-earth: Sauron could "eliminate even [its] past existence".

 Miller sees Frodo's encounter with the Barrow-wight similarly, as another "exercise in temporal archaeology."
-Here, the time visited is the Second Age, at the moment when the Witch-King of Angmar (the leader of the Nazgûl) attacks from his fortress of Carn Dûm and defeats the people who lived around what became the Barrow-downs.
+Here, the time visited is the Third Age, c.
+1300, at the moment when the Witch-King of Angmar (the leader of the Nazgûl) attacks from his fortress of Carn Dûm and defeats the people who lived around what became the Barrow-downs.
 Frodo "moves through a doorway in time" when he steps past the ancient standing stone, and cries out "The men of Carn Dûm came on us at night, and we were worsted.
 Ah!
 The spear in my heart!"

 Miller analyses the pattern of movements and communication through time as follows: